jaredboynton/postman-enterprise-github-actions/README.md

 ## Stored Variables

-The workflow automatically stores these as GitHub repository variables:
+The system uses GitHub repository variables to maintain workspace context:

-- `POSTMAN_WORKSPACE_ID` - The workspace UUID, set after first workspace creation
+- `POSTMAN_WORKSPACE_ID` - The workspace UUID for this repository
 - `POSTMAN_MASTER_COLLECTION_ID` - The master collection UUID for efficient forking

-These persist across workflow runs so the system knows where to create new collections and what to fork from.
+**For Repository-Level Setup**: These are automatically stored after workspace creation.

+**For Organization-Level Setup**: Due to cross-repository permission boundaries, these must be manually stored after the first workflow run (see Organization-Level Setup, Step 4).
+This is a one-time configuration per repository.

 ## Troubleshooting